takagi/cl-cuda/README.markdown

 ### IF statement

+    IF test-form then-form [else-form]

 `if` allows the execution of a form to be dependent on a single `test-form`.
 First `test-form` is evaluated.
 If the result is `true`, then `then-form` is selected; otherwise `else-form` is selected.
 Whichever form is selected is then evaluated.
 If `else-form` is not provided, does nothing when `else-form` is selected.

-Syntax:

-    IF test-form then-form [else-form]

 Example: